 Net Price: $29,756

 One of the nation’s largest private universities and the largest Catholic university in the U.S., DePaul University places an emphasis on teaching and learning.
 The university also promotes diversity on campus, welcoming students from many different backgrounds.
-Many students participate internships or study abroad programs.
-DePaul’s location in Chicago, the third largest city in the country, not only provides students with fun activities outside of class, but also enables them to make important connections after they leave the university.
+Many students participate in internships or study abroad programs.
+DePaul’s location in Chicago, the third-largest city in the country, not only provides students with fun activities outside of class but also enables them to make important connections after they leave the university.
 Most graduates quickly find jobs in their desired career path or successfully enter into graduate school after graduation.

 Net Price: $29,140